USFWS/migbirdHIP/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# migbirdHarvestData
+# migbirdHIP

 ## Overview

-The migbirdHarvestData package provides an easy-to-use set of R functions for the U.S. Fish and Wildlife Service Migratory Bird Program to wrangle, tidy, and visualize [Harvest Information Program](https://www.fws.gov/harvestsurvey) data.
+The migbirdHIP package provides an easy-to-use set of R functions for the U.S. Fish and Wildlife Service Migratory Bird Program to wrangle, tidy, and visualize [Harvest Information Program](https://www.fws.gov/harvestsurvey) data.

 Tasks that can be accomplished with this package include: